 Sure, we inhabit a cruel and jumbled Renaissance-inspired satire of the lives we led on Earth, but that doesn’t stop us getting together every year to remove the red hot needles from our eyes, put our Windows 8 development machines on standby, and talk about our craft.

 While I’m thanking myself, well done — to me again — for securing our sponsors, Suno.
-If your punishment involves your own output being plugged forever back into your input, their business will be very familiar to you.
+If your punishment involves plugging your own output forever back into your input, their product will be very familiar to you.
 As, indeed, will yours.

-Onto our second sponsor.
+On to our second sponsor.
 They don’t have much to do with audio, but they gatecrash any music played online with such inane ambition that, even in our infernal realm, we can but applaud.
 Give it up for Grammarly.
 Good work, guys!
 Today, any dickhead can be a writer.
-And I, for one, should know.
+I, for one, should know.

-On to a feature announcement: we’ve solved the tabs versus spaces argument by disabling both keys on your computers, along with the return button.
-The bug this fixes is having to adjudicate the same bloody argument every time you guys commit whitespace.
+Now I’m excited to present a feature announcement: we’ve solved the tabs versus spaces argument by disabling both keys on your computers, along with the return button.
+The bug this fixes is my having to adjudicate the same argument every time you guys commit whitespace.
 So you won’t be needing your precious monospaced fonts, and that change has now been made to the code editor too.

 Have fun with Times New Roman.